TREYCSE/Trivia_Game/README.md

   ![image](https://i.imgur.com/dUtaY4P.jpg)

 ## List of Features / User Stories
+1. BRONZE:  significant progress.
-Bronze: significant progress.
-The Bronze level includes a responsive self-scoring game where the user is able to test and score their knowledge on the basics of development.
+> The Bronze level includes a responsive self-scoring game where the user is able to test and score their knowledge on the basics of development.
 For this to be completed, tyling needs improvement
-Silver: in progress
+2. SILVER: in progress.
+>1.
 Styling + positioning perfecion in CSS
+>2.
 Debug display of user scores
-Gold: INCOMPLETE
+3. Gold: INCOMPLETE
-  perfect Styling + positioning with CSS add timer and progress bar add multiplayer options store questions in json file and remove from JS section questions based off of topic and expand
+> 1. perfect Styling + positioning with CSS
+> 2. add timer and progress bar
+> 3. add multiplayer options
+> 4. store questions in json file and remove from JS
+> 5. section questions based off of topic and expand

 ## Technologies